ziveso/ZombieSurvival/README.md

 - Shooting - left click

 ## In this prototype
+In this prototype these are the win conditions.
 - Player wins the game by exceeding 200 points
 - Player loses the game if touched by the zombie